olooney/oranlooney.com/content/post/gpt-cnn.md

 -----------------------------

 The one thing that none of the above hypotheses explain is how GPT-4o is doing OCR.
-YOLO and CLIP can't natively do OCR, and the strategies suggested above seem like they would struggle for the same reasons.
+CLIP can't natively do OCR very well, at least not for big blocks of text.
+(The fact that it can do it all is actually pretty amazing - a clear example of an emergent ability!)
+And yet GPT-4o patently *can* do high-quality OCR: it can transcribe long blocks of text, read handwritten text, or text which has been shifted, rotated, projected, or partially occluded.

+It's important to keep in mind that state-of-the-art OCR engines do a great deal of work to clean up images, find bounding boxes and strips of characters, and then run specialized character recognition models along those strips, one character or word at a time.
+They aren't just big CNNs.

+I guess in theory OpenAI could built a models that really is just that good, but that doesn't concord with it's relatively weak performance on the Zener grid task.
 I mean, if it can't read off 36 symbols in a neat `6x6` grid from an image, it certainly can't read off a several hundred text characters flawlessly.

-State-of-the-art OCR engines like [Tesseract][TS] do a great deal of work to find bounding boxes and strips of characters, and then run specialized character recognition models along those strips, one character or word at a time.
-They aren't just big CNNs.

-And yet GPT-4o patently *can* do high-quality OCR: it can transcribe long blocks of text, read handwritten text, or text which has been shifted, rotated, projected, or partially occluded.

-I have a simple theory to explain that: I think OpenAI is running [Tesseract][TS] (or their own in-house OCR) and feeding the identified text into the transformer alongside the image data.
+I have a simple theory to explain that: I think OpenAI is running an off-the-shelf OCR tool like [Tesseract][TS] (or more likely some proprietary, state-of-the-art tool) and feeding the identified text into the transformer alongside the image data.
 I mean, that's what I would do.

 This would explain why the early versions were so easily confused by text hidden in images: from its POV, that text *was* part of the prompt.
 (This is